YLingT/street-number-detection/README.md

 Download trained weight: [best.pt](), put it under weights folder.
 Test and generate answer.json:
 ```
-python test.py --source data/snd/test/ --weights weights/best.pt --save-txt
+python test.py --source data/snd/test/ --weights weights/best.pt --save-txt --save-conf
 ```
-All the results .txt will save in `./test` file, and the answer.json will be in the main file.
+All the results .txt will save in `./detect` file, and the answer.json will be in the main file.
 Architecture in answer.json:
 bbox = [left, top, width, height]
 ```